Setup the MXNet Package for Java¶

 MXNet-Java can be easily included in your Maven managed project.
-The Java packages are currently available as nightly builds on Maven.
-Add the following Maven repository to your
+The Java packages are currently available on Maven.
+Add the dependency which corresponds to your platform to the

 dependencies tag :

-The official Java Packages will be released with the release of MXNet 1.4 and will be available on MXNet Maven package repository.
+The official Java Packages have been released as part of MXNet 1.4 and are available on the MXNet Maven package repository.

 Eclipse IDE Support¶